Ran-Mori/study-notes/machine-learning.md

 4. Implicit CoT via Few-Shot and Zero-Shot Learning
    * Recognizing when step-by-step reasoning is required based on the **context** or **nature of the query**.

+### RL

+* **Problem with SFT Alone:** A model trained only with SFT might generate CoT that *looks* right structurally but contains logical errors, calculation mistakes, or simply doesn't lead to the correct final answer.
+SFT optimizes for matching the *exact* target sequence, not necessarily for the *correctness* of the reasoning itself.
+* **Enter RLHF/RLAIF:**
+  - **Reward Model (RM):** First, a separate Reward Model is trained.
+This RM is shown pairs of LLM-generated responses (often including CoT reasoning) to the same prompt, and human labelers (or another powerful AI) indicate which response is better (e.g., more logical, more correct, more helpful).
+The RM learns to predict this preference score.
+  - **RL Fine-Tuning Loop:** The LLM (the "policy" in RL terms) generates a CoT response to a prompt.
+This complete response (including all reasoning steps and the final answer) is then evaluated by the Reward Model, which gives it a score (the "reward").
+  - **Optimization:** Using an RL algorithm (like PPO - Proximal Policy Optimization), the LLM's parameters are updated to maximize the expected reward from the RM.

+### thought and result

+* the generation process is **continuous**.
+The model generates the chain of thought tokens first.
+These generated thoughts then become part of the *context* or *prompt* for generating the subsequent tokens(result).

 ***

 ## prompt